Hue: Hue difference notation

 There are two main ways in which hue difference is quantified.
 The first is the simple difference between the two hue angles.
 The symbol for this expression of hue difference is $\Delta h_{ab}$ in CIELAB and $\Delta h_{uv}$ in CIELUV.
 The other is computed as the residual total color difference after Lightness and Chroma differences have been accounted for; its symbol is $\Delta H^*_{ab}$ in CIELAB and $\Delta H^*_{uv}$ in CIELUV.

 Names and other notations

 There exists some correspondence, more or less precise, between hue values and color terms (names).
 One approach in color science is to use traditional color terms but try to give them more precise definitions.
-See spectral color#Table of spectral or near-spectral colors for names of highly saturated colors with the hue from ≈ 0° (red) up to ≈ 275° (violet), and line of purples#Table of highly-saturated purple colors for color terms of the remaining part of the color wheel.
+See spectral color#Spectral color terms for names of highly saturated colors with the hue from ≈ 0° (red) up to ≈ 275° (violet), and line of purples#Table of highly-saturated purple colors for color terms of the remaining part of the color wheel.

 Alternative approach is to use a systematic notation.
 It can be a standard angle notation for certain color model such as HSL/HSV mentioned above, CIELUV, or CIECAM02.
 Alphanumeric notations such as of Munsell color system, NCS, and Pantone Matching System are also used.